The consensus around here is the best rowing machine for seniors is the Teeter Power 10 Elliptical Rower.

 - Cardio machine might be challenging to fold and store

-2. RowWarrior Fitness Rowing Machine – Best for Back Pain
+2. RowWarrior Fitness Rowing Machine – Also good for the Back

-Thankfully, the RowWarrior is separable and foldable because laid out, it’s a beast.
+The RowWarrior is a traditional rowing machine.
+The RowWarrior separates and is foldable because laid out, it’s a beast.
 It has one of the smoothest glide tracks and easy-to-follow monitoring progress features.
 You get a wrist heart monitor.